Planting Seeds to Help Little Minds Grow...

 Across the school we follow 'Talk For Writing' which supports children within their reading and writing development.

-Children in Reception, Year One and Year Two also participate in a 16 week swimming block to develop water skills.
+During the Spring term children in Reception, Year One and Year Two also participate in a 16 week swimming block to develop water skills.

 Science is taught through practical experiments and investigations.
 We believe children learn most when they are curious and have the opportunities for hands on learning.